 1. Dose yourself.

-Start strong, and by that we mean try using your purple shampoo every other day to get rid of all that initial brassiness.
-Ease off once you feel like you’re getting too ashy or if your hair takes on a bluish or violet tinge (don’t panic, a quick rinse with a regular shampoo will remove the effects of purple shampoo).
+Start strong.
+Try using your purple shampoo every other day to get rid of all that initial brassiness.
+Ease off once you feel like you’re getting too ashy or if your hair takes on a bluish or violet tinge.
 After that, dose down by switching to perhaps twice or even twice a week.

 2. Prioritize your roots.

 The ends of your hair tend to be the most damaged and porous bits, so they’ll definitely absorb more toner quicker than the roots.
-To ensure an even toning experience, concentrate your purple shampoo on the roots and leave it on longer in this area, and run it through the lengths and ends only a minute or two before you need to rinse off.
+To ensure an even toning experience, concentrate your purple shampoo on the roots and leave it on longer in this area.
+Run it through the lengths and ends only a minute or two before you need to rinse off.

 3. Be patient.

-For hair that needs more toning and neutralizing, you’ll need your purple shampoo to tone for longer than usual—try five to 10 minutes, instead of your regular 2 to 3.
-Rinse well, and if you find your color needs a bit more of a push, follow up with purple conditioner (be careful not to overtone though!).
+For hair that needs more toning and neutralizing, you’ll need your purple shampoo to tone for longer than usual.
+Try five to 10 minutes, instead of your regular 2 to 3.
+Rinse well, and if you find your color needs a bit more of a push, follow up with a purple conditioner.
 In most cases, a non-purple conditioner can also help moisturize safely.